AIIX/mycroft-yelp/README.md

 * "find me a place to eat sushi"
 * "find me a place to eat dinner"
 * "more information" - Will give more information about the current restaurant using the context method
+* "next restaurant" - Will go to next result and you can then ask for more information for the address and such (Future text message)

 ## Setting Up API Token
 You will need to go to https://www.yelp.com/developers/v3/manage_app and create a app which will then give you a api token you will put into the home.mycroft.ai settings page for this skill.